mattecapu/inertial_navigation/README.md

 # **Inertial navigation**

-Octave code for inertial navigation.
-Adapted from *CAN SAT 2.0* Italian project for the European competition.
+Octave code for an inertial navigation system.
+Adapted from [CAN SAT 2.0](http://www.cansat.eu/cansat-competitions) Italian project for the European competition.

 The main purpose is to find the path travelled by the device from which the data (from both accelerometer and gyroscope) is gathered.